Succeed in Life with These 4 types of Mentors

-Finding the right mentor is key.
+Finding the right coach is key.
 Ask yourself what area you need guidance in.
 A great way to think of this is to create your very own board of directors team.
 Mentors are not created equal and have gifts and talents in different areas.
-Some mentors you may need on a daily basis, others monthly or weekly.
+Some that guide you may need on a daily basis, others monthly or weekly.
 It all depends on where you are along your journey as it relates to the need (i.e, job or career mentoring, life coaching, fitness and nutritional, health, etc)

 Below is a list of 4 different types of mentors to keep on your board of directors.
 Of course there can be more but this is a great springboard to start with and essential in building that team to assist and mentor you.

 4 Types of Mentors

 No doubt that when you were young your parents were your first coaches.
 If they are able to stay objective then they steered you in the right direction.
 They would hopefully have encouraged you when you were down.
 They listened and attempted to assist in finding solutions.
 At a certain point though you will outgrow them.
 They will no longer be effective because your career has outgrown their personal level of experience.
 You will need to have wiser, older industry related people on your team that are more attuned to your specific needs and industry.
 They will coach you during the tough times.They can help you think big picture and solve work-related issues.
 These mentors find satisfaction in knowing they are helping the next generation and passing it forward.